MicrosoftDocs/architecture-center/docs/virtual-machines/baseline-content.md

 In most designs, there are multiple user flows, each with its own set of business requirements.
 Not all of these flows require the highest level of assurances, so segmentation is recommended as a reliability strategy.
 Each segment can be managed independently, ensuring that one segment doesn't impact others and providing the right level of resiliency in each tier.
 This approach also makes the system flexible.

 In this architecture, application tiers implement the segmentation.
-Separate scale sets are provisioned for the frontend and backend tiers.
+Separate scale sets are provisioned for the front-end and back-end tiers.
 This separation enables independent scaling of each tier, allowing for implementation of design patterns based on their specific requirements, among other benefits.

 > Refer to Well-Architected Framework: [RE:02 - Recommendations for identifying and rating flows](/azure/well-architected/reliability/identify-flows).